 - Gain skills to support and expand the work you are already doing in your community.

-- Deepen your understanding of the ways transphobia impacts us and learn strategies to dismantle these systems of oppression.
+- Dive into understanding power, privilege, oppression and how transphobia impacts us, and how to start dismantling these systems of oppression.

-- Attend retreats, day-long workshops, and actions where you will be surrounded by a community of transgender Oregonians.
+- Attend monthly virtual retreats/webinars and monthly community building activities where you will be surrounded by a community of transgender, nonbinary and gender non-conforming Oregonians.

 - Build a multi-generational network of peers.

-- Join a network of transgender leaders who hold a lifetime commitment to fighting for transgender justice and creating lasting change in both the LGBTQ and wider communities.
+- Join a network of emerging transgender, nonbinary, and gender non-conforming leaders who hold a lifetime commitment to fighting for transgender justice and creating lasting change in both the LGBTQ+ and wider communities.

 To Be Eligible:

-- Self-identify as a transgender, nonbinary and/or gender-nonconforming person
+- Identify as a transgender, nonbinary and/or gender-nonconforming person

 - Reside in Oregon